 - Disclosure of personal information

 - Quality, access and correction

 Purposes for collection

-In some circumstances we may collect personal information about individuals from third parties.
-This includes:
+In some circumstances we may collect personal information about individuals from third parties in the course of:

-- information provided to us in other documents, such as tender documents and curriculum vitaes, that contain personal information about individuals.
+- receiving other documents (such as tender documents that contain personal information about individuals)

-The Australian Privacy Principles place a general obligation on Australian Government agencies to inform individuals when they collect personal information about them from third parties.
-However, in many cases where we collect information from third parties, we do not inform the individuals because one of the following exceptions applies:
+The APPs place a general obligation on Australian Government agencies to inform individuals when they collect personal information about them from third parties.
+We only collect personal information from third parties where:

 - we are required or authorised to collect the personal information from third parties by law

 - it would not be reasonable or practicable for the individual to know that we have collected their personal information (because, for example, it could jeopardise an investigation of a report of suspected misconduct).

 We only use personal information for the purpose for which it was collected, unless one of the following applies: